pradeeptathineni/quest/discussion.md

 4. If I could figure out how to update my ECS task's image tag to anything I want whenever, then I would tag the built docker image of our service with the $CIRCLE_SHA value, which would be the commit of the current build.
 This would allow greater versioning control of our docker images instead of just writing over "latest" every time.
 I bet I could do this through aws cli.
 Use [update-service](https://docs.aws.amazon.com/cli/latest/reference/ecs/update-service.html) to update the task definition, perhaps with a newly created one. [register-task-definition](https://docs.aws.amazon.com/cli/latest/reference/ecs/register-task-definition.html) and [deregister-task-definition](https://docs.aws.amazon.com/cli/latest/reference/ecs/deregister-task-definition.html).

 5. There must be to be a better way of porting output variables between Terraform config files.

+6. Something very valuable to accomplish next would be the use of multiple environments (development, test, production, etc) split between multiple AWS accounts, with different branches for each environment, each of which can be configured in CircleCI as their own CICD projects.

+7. We can also try to lock down permissions to the most granular so that the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are not admin access.
+This was done for ease.

 ## Questions I was left with